-- 3) Where access to a site is provided by roads not meeting the Category 4 standard, the application shall require a Special Permit and include a report prepared by a licensed engineer evaluating whether the design, condition, and performance of all necessary road segments are currently capable of supporting increases in traffic volume created by the project, in addition to the existing traffic using the road(s).
-In the event that the roads cannot accommodate the traffic volume anticipated the engineer shall recommend improvements to bring the road up to an adequate functional capacity. - 4) Where accessed via a driveway or private road intersecting a state highway, applications shall provide an evaluation of the performance and design of the road or driveway encroachment.
+4) Where accessed via a driveway or private road intersecting a state highway, applications shall provide an evaluation of the performance and design of the road or driveway encroachment.
 The evaluation will identify the required improvements necessary to ensure proper function of the access based on anticipated traffic volumes.
 Improvements may include paving or widening of the throat of the driveway or private road, provision of adequate sight distances, and other improvements determined necessary to comply with Caltrans standards.
 A copy of an approved state encroachment permit (if required) will be provided to the County.
-All required improvements shall be completed prior to the initiation of any new commercial cannabis use(s). - c) Standard 3 Private Road Systems Protections for Water Quality and Biological Resources - 1) Private road systems and driveways providing access to parcel(s) or premises shall be designed, maintained, or retrofitted in accordance with the latest edition of the document titled, "A Water Quality and Stream Habitat Protection Manual for County Road Maintenance in Northwestern California Watersheds", which was adopted by the Humboldt County Board of Supervisors on July 6, 2010, and is also known as the Five Counties Salmonid Conservation Roads Maintenance Manual.
+All required improvements shall be completed prior to the initiation of any new commercial cannabis use(s).
+(FEIR mitigation measure 3.12-2)

+Standard 3 - Private Road Systems - Protections for Water Quality and Biological Resources

+- 1) Private road systems and driveways providing access to parcel(s) or premises shall be designed, maintained, or retrofitted in accordance with the latest edition of the document titled, "A Water Quality and Stream Habitat Protection Manual for County Road Maintenance in Northwestern California Watersheds", as adopted by the Humboldt County Board of Supervisors on July 6, 2010, and is also known as the Five Counties Salmonid Conservation Roads Maintenance Manual.
 This includes measures to protect water quality using best management practices so that: - i.
 Impacts from point source and non-point source pollution are prevented or minimized, including discharges of sediment or other pollutants that constitute a threat to water quality.
 Road segments shall be designed and maintained in ways which minimize the potential for discharge of sediment through measures to reduce velocity of runoff, capture and detain stormwater from road systems to enable settling of transported sediments, and minimize direct delivery to nearby watercourses, to the greatest extent feasible. - ii.
 Design and construction of culverts, stream crossings, and related drainage features shall remove barriers to passage and use by adult and juvenile fish, amphibians, reptiles, and aquatic invertebrates. - 2) Where access to a site is provided in part by private roads systems, any application to permit a Commercial Cannabis Activity shall include a report evaluating the design, condition, and performance of all private road segments within the defined Roadshed.